 Free game!
 Okay, now you’ve eaten all your discourse you can have a treat.
 I got inspired this week and wrote a one page game.
 It’s called Alien Car-Bots From Space and it’s definitely not a rip off of any corporate IP, or any totally badass movies about robots who are also cars fighting other robots in space to a sick 80s hair metal sound track which came out when I was 4 and helped form the basis of my entire world view.
 You can download it for free here or get it as a .png below.
 Till all are one!

 Thanks for reading!
-If you want to hear from us monthly you can subscribe to our substack.
-If you already subscribe, and you're enjoying our posts, please tell your friends!Jan 20, 2023
+If you want to hear from us monthly you can subscribe to the Button Kin newsletter.
+If you already subscribe and you're enjoying these posts, please tell your friends!Jan 20, 2023